 Based on the rules, these things should be self-explanatory.
 However, if you have more questions or comments, leave them below in the comment section.

 If there are enough new questions, I will update this article to add the most frequently asked questions as well as any other interesting information.

 To start growing in Maine, download my free marijuana grow bible.
 It will discuss the best ways to grow medical marijuana, create a grow room, and prevent infestations and diseases.
-The Marijuana Grow Bible is a free download, and it has all of the information needed to get started.
+The free Marijuana Grow Bible has all of the information needed to get started.

 Once your grow room is ready, pick out the appropriate seeds and order them.
 I Love Growing Marijuana carries a large variety of seeds for different needs and conditions.
 Choose one that best fits what you are looking for, and we will ship it fast and discreetly.
 Our seeds are guaranteed to germinate, which is the first step to growing the best marijuana in Maine.

 December 2016 – Legalization Recount, The Fight Is Over: Weed Wins in Maine